hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 Now we take a step back from coding, and introduce some structure that will make things easier for us down the line: we reorganise our code into multiple files.

-The Node.js module pattern we are using here (we didn’t tell you, but it’s what we are secretly doing), keeps the `index.js` file as lean as possible, our’s is going to look like this:
+The Node.js module pattern we are using here (we didn’t tell you, but it’s what we are secretly doing) keeps the `index.js` file as lean as possible, our’s is going to look like this:

     var WorkerLog = require("./lib/worker-log");